 The city where I grew up, San Jose, doesn’t have a nationally known signature dish.
 It’s more suburban sprawl than cutting-edge culinary destination.
 However, there are certain foods that I will always associate with San Jose.
 During high school I practically lived on falafels from Falafel Drive-In, and to this day I swear their spicy falafels and banana shakes are the best I’ve ever tasted.

-In the sweet realm, I can’t talk about San Jose without talking about burnt almond cake, and the big cake rivalry between Dick’s Bakery and Peter’s Bakery.
-(Cake rivalry, you ask?
-I may exaggerate—but just a little.
-Check the yelp reviews.)
+In the sweet realm, I can’t talk about San Jose without talking about burnt almond cake, made famous by Dick’s Bakery and Peter’s Bakery.

 I haven’t tasted or thought about burnt almond cake in years, but I recently read something that referenced a different almond cake recipe, and suddenly I couldn’t stop thinking about the cake that reminds me so much of my childhood.
 I had to make one myself.

 If you’re not familiar with burnt almond cake, you may wonder what all the fuss is about.
 (And also why anyone sane would put the word “burnt” in a cake title in the first place.)
 Put simply, it’s a fluffy white cake filled with almond pastry cream, frosted with buttercream, and coated with a thick layer of caramelized almonds.
 My version has almond flavor in every single component, so if you’re an almond fan who’s tired of vanilla or chocolate (or passion fruit!) having all the fun, allow me to introduce you to your new love.